If you have the chance

 But back to Lemony Snicket, because, theoretically anyway, he is what this post is about.

-Daniel Handler is an utterly delightful presenter and if you get the chance to go to one of his book signings, you most certainly should.
+Daniel Handler is a thoroughly entertaining presenter and if you get the chance to go to one of his book signings, you most certainly should.

 But do plan on something better than McDonald's coffee for the drive home.
 And be sure to take my girls with you to keep you awake.